rynortheast/21-simple-bash-utils/README.md

 — . . .

-## Overview of implemented "math.h" functions
+## Overview of implemented functions

 — . . .